You are currently viewing Yeshua’s Followers: The First Bohemians

 How the Earliest Christians Lived as the Beats of Antiquity

 Strip away centuries of marble and gilded dogma, and Yeshua’s followers appear startlingly familiar.
-They were not bishops or princes of the Church but fishermen, wanderers, women, beggars, and seekers—people living beyond the reach of respectability.
+They were ordinary fishermen, wanderers, women, beggars, and seekers, people living beyond the reach of nobility or respectable titles.
 They lived outside the official lines of power, finding fellowship among the poor, the strange, and the marginalized.
-If they appeared today, you might find them in a basement bar in Montmartre or a beat café in Greenwich Village—passing bread and cheap wine, trading poems and songs, living as if another world were possible.
+If they appeared today, you might find them in a basement bar in Montmartre or a beat café in Greenwich Village passing bread and cheap wine, trading poems and songs, living as if another world were possible.

 Outsiders Against Empire

 The Roman Empire ruled Judea with brutal efficiency.
-Religion, law, and power formed a single structure—the architecture of control.
-Yeshua’s followers created a fellowship on the margins, people with little to lose.
-They carried no respectability, only the danger of radical simplicity.
+Religion, law, and power formed an architecture of control.
+Yeshua’s followers created a fellowship on the margins as people with little to lose.
+To the authorities the represented the danger of radical simplicity.
 Sitting at one table, they proclaimed a kingdom that inverted Rome’s pyramid of power.

 The Shared Meal